cbrown5/DataGLMRepeat/readme.md

 Then to get started in R see `vignette("checking-multiple-models")` and `vignette("with_groups")`.

+To see all available functions do: `help(package = "DataGLMRepeat")`

 TODO:
-Add vignette with advice on checking spatial residuals, including example with sf and generating model for spatial AC
+Add vignette with advice on checking spatial residuals, including example with gam, sf and generating model for spatial AC